razoumov/chapel/03-domain-parallelism.md

 ~~~
 {:.source}

-The outer perimeter in the partition below should be "ghost zones":
+The outer perimeter in the partition below are the "ghost points":

 ~~~
 0 0 0 0 0 1 1 1 1 1